DrDEXT3R/DrDEXT3R.github.io/_posts/2019-03-14-einstein-riddle.md

     image: "/images/einstein-riddle/albert-einstein.png"
     teaser: "/images/einstein-riddle/albert-einstein-teaser.png"
     og_image: "/images/einstein-riddle/albert-einstein-teaser.png"
-excerpt: "Each of us knows that Einstein was a great genius.
+excerpt: "Each of us knows that Albert Einstein was a great genius.
 His person had a huge impact on the development of physics, but have you ever heard of his riddle?"
 mathjax: "true"
 ---